alexandruioanvoda/autoBLAST/README.md

 Two possible inputs: either for whole-introns (see IntronPicker @ https://github.com/alexandruioanvoda/IntronPicker) or fixed intervals flanking the splice sites (included in these scripts).

 #### 1. Whole introns:
-Paste the upstream_introns.bed & downstream_introns.bed files into autoBLAST
+If you identified flanking intron intervals by using IntronPicker, paste the output (both upstream_introns.bed & downstream_introns.bed) files into the autoBLAST folder

 ### To run